 Groups that love our world.

 Our values at St George’s are Love God, Love Each Other and Love our World.
-This goes through all we do and is an integral part of St George’s Groups.
+This goes through all we do and is an integral part of St George’s Hope Groups.
 Bless the City weekends help our groups to Love our World by creating a space where we can be people who look outward and continue to grow into a community that loves those around us.

 Bless the City events can be arranged by individual groups, groups working together or by groups joining with centrally organised events.